-The new 64-bit Broadcast Manager is completely updated and comes with improved performance, capacity and reliability.
+The 64-bit Broadcast Manager comes with improved performance, capacity and reliability.
 With the latest technology you can be sure your server is secure and all the potential of the hardware is utilized.
 The 64-bit environment provides more memory space allowing the users to have e.g. more EIT data in outputs.
 The improved background processes bring more stability, features and tolerance for possible errors in the input streams.

 Teleste Broadcast Manager consists of EPG, Network and Bootload modules, which are all used for different PSI/SI management tasks.
 The structure is modular, the benefit being that it can be expanded module by module and yet all modules can function individually.

 Broadcast Manager is fully DVB-C, DVB-T/T2 and DVB-S/S2 compliant, fulfilling all the requirements set by the standards.
-By default, it can fluently serve various network types and their combinations.
+By default, it serves various network types and their combinations.

 Schedule information for EPG can be taken directly from an incoming satellite or terrestrial DVB stream, fetched regularly and automatically from an external EPG data suppliers’ server or imported from a file in various different formats.
 The system can send EPG information even if the real-time source is not working, enabling subscribers to use their EPGs and PVRs at all times.

 Ease of usage with an eye for detail